 Start making travel arrangements!
 Ramey’s Bar B Que re-opens on March 5!
 (They close every year in cold weather because it complicates the cooking.)
 Ramey’s is a great whole hog barbecue place, a Top Place by any standard.
 And Ramey’s is within easy driving distance of Memphis and Nashville, so I’ll be looking for excuses to go to Memphis or Nashville or Alabama or Kentucky or … Continue reading Mark Your Calendars!

 As I mentioned in my review of Off Tha Bone in West Palm Beach, Robert Moss’ Cue Sheet article about some good barbecue places in Tampa inspired me to try once again to find good barbecue in Florida while Nancy and I spent a long week in Palm Beach Shores.
 That’s on Singer Island, the next island north of Palm Beach.
-My research identified … Continue reading Troy’s BBQ, Boynton Beach, Florida
+My research identified … Continue reading Troy’s BBQ, Boynton Beach, Palm Beach County, Florida

 As anyone who has read this Blog for a while knows, I focus on seafood and Cuban restaurants when I’m in Florida: no barbecue.
 Inspired, however, by Robert Moss’ ‘Cue Sheet article on some good barbecue in Tampa, not to mention my ever-present desire to eat some good barbecue, I decided to try to find some good places in Palm Beach County.
 Nancy and I were staying in … Continue reading Off Tha Bone, West Palm Beach, Florida